 In any case, a huge proportion of crops is grown to feed farmed animals.
 In Australia, pigs, chickens and other poultry eat mainly feed from crops, dairy cattle are supplemented with feed and many cattle are fattened in feedlots.
 All this consumption by farmed animals means that a lot more crops go to feed them than humans.
 In fact, farmed animals eat twice as much grain as people in Australia.
 Just like plant foods grown for human consumption, the production of these feed crops can also cause harm to animals.
 So by eating plants directly rather than feeding them to animals whom we then eat, there would be less land under cultivation and so less incidental harm to animals.

 In addition, over half of the Australian landmass is used in the animal agriculture industry, with much of this cleared of native vegetation, thus endangering many native species.
-Moving to a vegan agricultural system would be much better for the environment, helping to reverse global warming, regrow forests on land cleared for grazing, lessen soil erosion and reverse species extinction and improve biodiversity.
+Moving to a vegan agricultural system would be much better for the environment, helping to address climate change, regrow forests on land cleared for grazing, lessen soil erosion and reverse species extinction and improve biodiversity.